66Ton99/fpPaymentCartPlugin/README.markdown

 _fp_payment_cart.yml_

     all:
-      object_classes_names: 'product table' # put there the name your product table
+      object_classe_name: 'product table' # put there the name your product table

 ## How to use